codeconscious/codeconscious.github.io/_posts/2024-08-04-csharp-safer-dictionary-access.md

 I think one minor concern of this approach, though, is that instead of a single set operation in the constructor, the `TryGetValue()` conditional is called each time a value is retrieved.
 For a larger project, that might be a bigger concern, but I don't think it's particularly relevant here.
 I'll trust the BCL's performance on this one.

 I enjoy this sort of iterative approach.
-It's deeply satisfying and enjoyable to watch my code gradually improve like this.
+It's always so satisfying and enjoyable to watch code I write gradually improve like this.